Gennari

-The Gennari family is an ancient Italian noble family with roots tracing back the Middle Ages, with documented mentions of the family dating as far back as the 13th century.
-Originating from Rome, and present in many Italian regions particularly Emilia-Romagna (Parma, Modena, Bologna, and Cento) and with branches in Turin, Genova and Valle Vigezzo, the Gennari family has made significant contributions to various fields, including art, architecture, and cultural patronage.
+The Gennari family is an ancient Italian noble family with roots tracing back to the Middle Ages, with documented mentions of the family dating as far back as the 13th century.
+Originating from Rome and present in many Italian regions, particularly Emilia-Romagna (Parma, Modena, Bologna, and Cento) and with branches in Turin, Genova, and Valle Vigezzo, the Gennari family has made significant contributions to various fields, including art, architecture, and cultural patronage.

 Branches

 Gennari Curlo

 A branch of the Gennari family is the Gennari Curlo line.
 The Gennari Curlo family from Turin (branch from Genova), and the Curlo family now resident in Cuneo and Taggia (branch from Taggia), are the last descendants of the Curlo family.

-In 1911 the "Elenco uofficiale della nobilta Italiana" distinguishes five branches of the family, with the senior branch patricians (nobles) of Genoa, and the other two nobles of Taggia.

-This brand descends from the Curlo family which is the name of one of the oldest Italian noble families with the titles of Marquess, and patricians of Ventimiglia, Taggia and Genoa.
+In 1911, the "Elenco uofficiale della nobilta Italiana" distinguishes five branches of the family, with the senior branch patricians (nobles) of Genoa, and the other two nobles of Taggia.
+This brand descends from the Curlo family, which is the name of one of the oldest Italian noble families with the titles of Marquess, and patricians of Ventimiglia, Taggia and Genoa.

 Gennari D'Antony

 One of the notable branches of the Gennari family is the Gennari D'Antony line.
 The Gennari family (from De Zanarijs, Genari, Gennari) has been present in the register of Vigezzini nobles since 1354 and moved to Santa Maria Maggiore in 1702 with Giovanni Battista Zenar.

-The Villa Gennari D'Antony was built in the last decade of the nineteenth century commissioned by a distinguished benefactor of local works, G.B.
+The Villa Gennari D'Antony was built in the last decade of the nineteenth century, commissioned by a distinguished benefactor of local works, G.B.
 Gennari.

 Bolognese School and Guercino

-The Gennari family, had close ties with the renowned painter Guercino, also known as Giovanni Francesco Barbieri, who was associated with the Bolognese School of painting.
+The Gennari family had close ties with the renowned painter Guercino, also known as Giovanni Francesco Barbieri, who was associated with the Bolognese School of painting.
 The Bolognese School, a prominent artistic movement in Bologna during the 16th and 17th centuries, emphasized naturalistic techniques and emotional expression in art.

 Several members of the Gennari family, such as Benedetto Gennari, Benedetto Gennari II, Ercole Gennari, Bartolomeo Gennari, and Cesare Gennari, were painters associated with the Bolognese School.
 They contributed significantly to the development and flourishing of this artistic movement through their exceptional artistic skills and contributions to the field of painting.